Autodesk/sydevs/getting_started/part01.md

 target_link_libraries(setting_up debug SyDEVS-static-debug optimized SyDEVS-static)
 ```

-When preparing a `CMakeLists.txt` file for other projects, remember to change the name of the project, reference the correct version of SyDEVS, replace the `Examples` heading (and the `examples` folder) with terms that describe your application, and replace the `SETTING_UP_DIR` variable (and `setting_up` executable) to properly identify your simulation.

 Now it's time to build and test the project to make sure everything is properly set up.

 1. If you do not already have CMake, [download](http://www.cmake.org/) and install it.